Can dogs eat green beans?

 Common questions

-How much green beans can my dog eat?
+How much green beans can I give my dog?